Advanced Heroquest Dungeon Explorer

 Ranged Combat

-Not possible while standing in one's Death Zone.
-Target has to be in the Heroes LoS.
+Not possible while standing in a Death Zone.
+Target has to be in Line of Sight.

 1. Hit Roll